-And it’s not just a “this year” thing.
 Interest in membership among millennials is actually on the rise.
-Notably, interest in memberships among Baby Boomers is on the decline.
+Notably, interest in memberships among baby boomers is on the decline.

 In terms of potentially engaging millennials as members, this is great news!
 But the findings would be even more promising if more organizations knew what it is that millennials want from a membership to a cultural organization.
 We looked into this question on behalf of a large (annual visitation >1million people) aquarium client with a conservation mission.
 We found that what millennials want from a membership is a tad different than what older generations want.
 Take a look:

-Notice that, with the exception of free admission, the primary benefits of membership according to millennials are less transaction-based than are the responses from their preceding generations.
-Millennials care about “belonging,” “supporting,” and “impact.”
+Notice that, with the exception of free admission, the primary benefits of membership according to millennials are less transaction-based than are the responses from preceding generations.
+Millennials care about belonging, supporting, and impact.

 Want to attract millennial members?
 Make sure that you have the types of memberships that millennials value.